Azzellz/capybara/README.md

 # Capybara

-A lazy WireGuard client based on wg-easy.
+A versatile WireGuard client for the Windows platform, based on wg-easy.

 The app built with vue3 + naive-ui + electron.